polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 In this tutorial you've learned to generate your own keypairs, create a custom chain spec that uses those keypairs, and start a private network based on your custom chain spec.

+### Solutions and Helpers

+If you would like examples of correct JSON keystore `curl` files with a known working chainspec, see the [solution](https://github.com/substrate-developer-hub/substrate-node-template/tree/tutorials/solutions/private-chain-v3), you can use the extra files with your already cloned and compiled node, no need to start from scratch.

 <!-- TODO link to the followup tutorial about starting a 3 node network using the demo substrate node
 Details in https://github.com/substrate-developer-hub/tutorials/issues/16-->